alisaifee/coredis/docs/source/handbook/modules.rst

 RedisBloom
 ^^^^^^^^^^
-The probabilistic datastructures exposed by `RedisBloom` can be accessed through coredis using the following properties (or explictely by instantiating the associated module exposed by the property):
+The probabilistic datastructures exposed by ``RedisBloom`` can be accessed through coredis using the following properties (or explicitly by instantiating the associated module exposed by the property):

 BloomFilter